Best 10 Strength Training Exercises for Beginners in 2026

 - Rest: 45 seconds between sets

-- Modification: Do seated calf raises with feet flat on the ground.
+- Modification: Perform with feet on the ground for less intensity.

 Exercise Summary Table

-Finish your workout with some gentle stretching to help your muscles recover.
+Finish your workout with a cool-down to help your muscles recover:

 Conclusion